sseraj/exawind-benchmarks/nalu-wind/2D_airfoil_Transition/NLF1-0416/README.md

 <!-- <img src="aoa_5/figures_and_scripts/time_history.png" alt="Cf" width="1000"> -->
 ![Cf](aoa_5/figures_and_scripts/time_history.png)

 Convergence behaviors of the transition simulation are presented in the above figure at AoA=5°.
 Left figure shows the time history of the non-linear residuals from Nalu-Wind for the mean flow (momentum), turbulence model ($k$), and transition model ($\gamma$) at the last Picard iteration of each main iteration.
 In the figure, all residuals decline smoothly by 3.5 to 4 orders of magnitude until they finally stall.
-Similary, both the lift and drag converge well without oscillations, with less than 0.1% difference from the converged value around iteration 4,000.
+Similarly, both the lift and drag converge well without oscillations, with less than 0.1% difference from the converged value around iteration 4,000.

 Each case with the "Fine" mesh took approximately 40 minutes to 10,000 iterations, using 4 Picard iterations per time step, on 26 cores of NREL's Kestrel HPC cluster.
 The number of cores per case was not determined by Nalu-Wind’s scalability on Kestrel, but simply to accommodate 4 cases on a single node of Kestrel.